mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Here, too, the average Imperial finds Zhodani society a bit sinister.
-Not only are social sciences developed to a high level but there is an organization named _‘Tvarchedl_ dedicated to finding unhappy people and ‘curing’ them of what is seen as a disease.
-Although their name translates as Guardians of Morality, most Imperials refer to the _‘Tvarchedl_ as ‘thought police’.
+Not only are social sciences developed to a high level but there is an organization named _'Tvarchedl_ dedicated to finding unhappy people and 'curing' them of what is seen as a disease.
+Although their name translates as Guardians of Morality, most Imperials refer to the _'Tvarchedl_ as 'thought police'.

 To the Zhodani, unhappiness is a disease and it is a comfort to know that there are people whose job it is to find out what is making